Marijn1009/gitlab-docker-setup/README.md

 cat custom_hooks.tar | sudo /opt/gitlab/embedded/bin/gitaly hooks set --storage default --repository @hashed/6b/86/6b86b273ff34fce19d6b804eff5a3f5747ada4eaa22f1d49c01e52ddb7875b4b.git --config /var/opt/gitlab/gitaly/config.toml
 ```

-### Test if it works
-Make commit without whitespace in titles.
-It should work as normal.
-Now make commit with whitespace which should give an error.

 ### Global hook
 When having many repositories, it is possible to use a global hook that is immediately active for all repositories.